PaimaStudios/paima-engine-docs/docs/home/100-state-machine/200-direct-write/500-replay-protection.md

 # Replay protection

-Given that games made with Paima Engine are technically "open" (meaning anyone can submit valid game input), one thing which we need to look out for is replaying attacks.
-Replaying attacks are situations classically in blockchains (but liable to any openly accessible state machine) where a previous valid input is resubmitted to the state machine/blockchain.
+Given that games made with Paima Engine are technically "open" (meaning anyone can submit valid game input), one thing which we need to look out for is [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
+Replay attacks are situations classically in blockchains (but liable to any openly accessible state machine) where a previous valid input is resubmitted to the state machine/blockchain.
 Usually this is done by bad actors, and can cause various issues.

 In our case, there are a few scenarios where replays can happen: